 Auth SDK Overview

-Gives an overview of the Auth Modules which come with Caplin Liberator.
+Gives an overview of the Authentication Modules ("Auth Modules") that come with Caplin Liberator.
 Developers can use the Auth Module SDK to create customized modules for controlling user authentication and object access permissions.

 XML Auth Administration Guide